 Governor Alfredo Maranon Jr. has signed an order creating a "renewable energy council" that will formulate measures "for a greener and energy-sufficient province."
 The island of Negros in the central Philippines has been a center of renewable energy in the Philippines, hosting solar, hydro, biomass and geothermal plants.
 Also on March 6, the non-government Climate Reality Project commended Negros Occidental province for taking a "bold step towards a greener, sustainable future."
 "It is our hope that the province serves as a model for others to break free from coal and commit to the fight to solve the climate crisis," the group said in a statement.
 The organization also lauded the province's youth groups for "stepping up to the challenge and influencing their leaders to fully embrace renewable energy."
 "This is a strong example of how the youth can be a driving force towards developing a climate of change," it added.
 The environmental activist group said the sustained advocacy of faith communities led by Bishop Alminaza inspired young people "to stand up and secure a clean and sustainable future."
 The prelate, meanwhile, said the advocacy of the young people has been a "big step for their future."
 In 2018, a private company announced it was planning to build a 300MW coal-fired power plant in the province but it was opposed by church leaders who have been advocating the use of renewable energy

 .
 Coal-fired power plants

+are currently the Philippines biggest source of electricity with an existing capacity of 7,419 MW.
 The Philippines also imports 75 percent of its coal and ranks 10th in the world for planned coal-fired capacity.